PennyLeScroche/PennyLeScroche.github.io/notes.md

 Gain Advancement on discovery of an old tradition, or creating a new way to commune with an old god.
 Spend advancement to create a trend, event, or connection to share this

+Relationship aspects, as this game is about connections Each connection will have a die rating and a statement about it that represents how you feel Connections can be asymmetrical

 ### Card Game

 Party game of ridiculous characters and prompts.